Test key journeys and any new areas

 Avoid relying solely on automated accessibility testing software

 Automated software is very good at certain things that are time-consuming for humans to do, such as checking contrast ratios of text and its background.
 Automated software is not good at other things where a degree of interpretation is required, such as “Is this Alt text appropriate for the image?”; “Does the heading text reflect the content?”; “Should this content really be presented as a list?”.
-Use automated software in the evaluation of your designs but do not rely solely on it.
+Use automated software in the evaluation of your content but do not rely solely on it.

 Seek expert advice

 Some agencies may be able to help with accessibility evaluations and audits.
 Whilst these are often important activities, you should also consider paying for a day of consultancy time from someone who has an access need, prior to usability testing.
-They will be able to point out any barriers and any positive aspects of your designs, allowing you to consider and address them prior to testing.
+They will be able to point out any barriers and any positive aspects of your content, allowing you to consider and address them prior to testing.

 - Low Vision: Challenging Assumptions and Understanding Differences - W3C Digital Accessibility Foundations